BeMo Launches $100K Ace the MCAT & Get into Med School Competitions

 Any contestant who fulfills the criteria for both competitions will be eligible to win the grand prize of $100,000.

-Contestants are encouraged to visit BeMoContest.ca to review all contest details and requirements and to enter the contest.
+Contestants are encouraged to visit BeMoContest.com to review all contest details and requirements and to enter the contest.

 BeMo is designed to help busy pre-meds showcase their best selves in every part of the admissions process using their own unique experiences.
 BeMo saves students a lot of time and money by helping them avoid the dreaded re-application process.
 BeMo helps students with applications, MCAT, CASPer, interviews, shadowing experience, research experience, and much more.
 BeMo's services, which can be purchased using interest-free installment plans, are famous for unlimited support and are backed by bold guarantees.